IgnacioGandur/express-passport-local-pg-setup/README.md

 ```

 At this point you have all the database-related steps ready for your app.
-A "users" table for to store your users and a "session" table to store your user's sessions.
+A "users" table to store your users and a "session" table to store your users' sessions.

 ## ⚙️ Configure Your `.env` File